duyminh1998/pycmo/README.md

     "pickle_path": "C:\\Users\\yourusername\\Documents\\Python Proj\\AI\\pycmo\\pickle\\"
 }
 ```
 5. Navigate to the folder than contains `setup.py` and install the repository using `pip install .` Anytime you make changes to the files in the project folder, you need to reinstall the package using `pip install .`.
+Alternatively, use `pip install -e .` to install the package in editable mode.
+After doing this you can change the code without needing to continue to install it.

-## Run an agent
+## Run an agent (Premium edition only)
 1a.
 Open a terminal within the game's directory and load a scenario in Interactive mode.
 For example,
 ```
 ./CommandCLI.exe -mode I -scenfile "C:\ProgramData\Command Professional Edition 2\Scenarios\Standalone Scenarios\Wooden Leg, 1985.scen" -outputfolder "C:\ProgramData\Command Professional Edition 2\Analysis_Int"